xenoncodeZ/Savey-A-Password-Manager/README.md

 Generate Password — Get a strong random password.

-Backup — Create a safe local backup file.
+Backup — Create a local backup file.

 Erase — Wipe all data if needed.

-Send Email — Send specific credentials to your email.
+Send Email — Email your credentials securely.

-💡 Tech Stack
-Python 🐍

-Gradio — for a clean and easy-to-use web interface

-PyCryptodome — for AES encryption and secure storage

-SMTP (Gmail) — for sending credentials via email

 ⚠️ Important
 Always remember your decryption key!
-Without it, you cannot access your data.
+Without it, your data cannot be recovered.

-Use strong keys (at least 10 characters).
+Use strong keys (at least 10 characters) for better security.

-Your data stays local.
-No cloud storage = no third-party snooping.
+All data is stored locally — no data is uploaded anywhere.

 💌 Contact & Support
-Feel free to reach out if you face any issues or have ideas to improve!
+Feel free to reach out if you have questions, ideas, or want to collaborate!

 ⭐ Contributing
+We welcome contributions!
-If you'd like to add new features (like browser autofill, mobile app, etc.), open a PR or suggest in issues.
+If you'd like to add new features or fix bugs, just fork the repo, make changes, and open a pull request.

 ❤️ Thank you for using Savey!
-****